dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

 .. [#]
     |doc_getting_started|_ discusses the effects of different choices of values
     in the section on :ref:`problem scaling<sysdocs:gsg_auto_scale>`.
-See also the considerations discussed in the :ref:`cb_qpu_precision` section.
+See also the considerations discussed in the :ref:`qpu_config_precision` section.

 The two-color formulation above can be easily expanded to a three-color problem:
 :math:`C=3` possible colors are encoded as :math:`q_B,q_G,q_R`.
 The constraint